oseparovic/SlidingIntroScreen/README.md

 - [AnimatorFactory](library/src/main/java/com/matthewtamlin/sliding_intro_screen_library/buttons/AnimatorFactory.java)

 ### IntroButton
 The IntroButton class has two important properties: appearance and behaviour.
-These properties define how the button displays and how it behaves when pressed.
-Separating appearance and behaviour from the button itself allows buttons to be configured dynamically, and avoids boilerplate code.
-The appearance of a button is defined using the `IntroButton.Appearance` enum, and the behaviour of a button is defined using the `IntroButton.Behaviour` interface.
+These properties define how the button is displayed and how it behaves when pressed.
+Separating appearance and behaviour allows buttons to be configured dynamically and avoids boilerplate code.
+The appearance is limited to the options defined by the `IntroButton.Appearance` enum, however the behaviour has no such limitations.

-The appearance of an IntroButton defines how text and icons are displayed within the button.
-The appearance can be set to show just text, just an icon, or both.
-In the case of both, the appearance also defines whether the icon shows to the left or the right of the text.
-Using an Appearance object to configure how the button displays has advantages over manually changing the text/icon.
-The IntroButton class is designed to store text and icons internally, so that these resources do not need to be externally cached.
-When the Appearance changes to display an icon, the icon is loaded from inside the button.
-This reduces boilerplate code, eliminates the need to externally cache resources, and reduces occportunities for bugs to occur.

-The behaviour of an IntroButton defines the actions to take when the button is clicked.
-The behaviour of an IntroButton is set by passing the button an implementation of the Behaviour interface.
-Using a separate object to define the behaviour decouples the on-click actions from the buttons, and makes code more reusable.
-The Behaviour interface extends the Runnable interface and has two extra methods: `IntroActivity getActivity()` and `void setActivity(IntroActivity)`.
-Using these extra methods, the `run()` method can obtain a reference to an IntroActivity to manipulate.
-Passing Behaviours to the navigation buttons of an IntroActivity is the simplest way to manipulate the IntroActivity when the buttons are pressed.
-The following concrete implementations of the Behaviour interface meet the most common needs:
+The behaviour of an IntroButton defines the actions to take when the button is clicked, and is set by passing an implementation of the Behaviour interface to the button.
+The Behaviour interface extends Runnable and has two extra methods: `IntroActivity getActivity()` and `void setActivity(IntroActivity)`.
+Using these extra methods, the `run()` method can get a reference to an IntroActivity and call upon it as desired.
+The following implementations of the Behaviour interface meet the most common needs:
-- `IntroButton.GoToPreviousPage` makes the target IntroActivity display the previous page (unless the first page is currently displayed).
-- `IntroButton.GoToNextPage` makes the target IntroActivity display the next page (unless the last page is currently displayed).
+- `IntroButton.GoToPreviousPage`
+- `IntroButton.GoToNextPage`
-- `IntroButton.GoToFirstPage` makes the target IntroActivity return to the first page.
+- `IntroButton.GoToFirstPage`
-- `IntroButton.GoToLastPage` makes the target IntroActivity advance to the last page.
+- `IntroButton.GoToLastPage`
-- `IntroButton.DoNothing` performs no operation.
+- `IntroButton.DoNothing`
-- `IntroButton.CloseApp` terminates the app affinity, effectively closing the app.
+- `IntroButton.CloseApp`
-- `IntroButton.RequestPermissions` displays the standard permission request dialog to the user.
-The exact permissions to request are provided to the constructor, along with a request code to use when receiving the result.
-- `IntroButton.ProgressToNextActivity` ends the introduction and progresses to the next Activity in the app.
+- `IntroButton.RequestPermissions`
+- `IntroButton.ProgressToNextActivity`

-The ProgressToNextActivity class is one of the most useful classes in the library.
-The default constructor accepts a `SharedPreferences.Editor` paramater which can be used to make sure the introduction is only shown once.
-Any pending changes in the editor are committed when the next activity is successfully launched, which allows a shared preferences flag to be automatically set when the introduction completes.
-By checking the status of this flag each time the IntroActivity is created, the introduction can be skipped if the user has previously completed it.
-The class also contains a method called `shouldLaunchActivity()` which defines validation logic.
-By default this method returns true, but subclasses can override it to define conditions which must pass before the next activity is launched.
+The last behaviour is worth further explanation as it is one of the most useful classes in the library.
+In addition to launching the next activity, the behaviour contains a mechanism for preventing the introduction from being shown again.
+The behaviour accepts a `SharedPreferences.Editor` at construction, and it commits any pending changes when the next activity is successfully launched.
+This mechanism can be used to set a shared preferences flag which indicates when the activity has completed.
+By checking for this flag each time the app is launched, the introduction can be skipped if already completed.

-If the above implementations are not sufficient, the interface can be directly implemented or the `IntroButton.BehaviourAdapter` class can be extended.
-The adapter class provides a simple getter/setter mechanism for `getActivity()` and `setActivity()`, and declares `run()` as abstract.
-This removes the need to write the same getter/setter boilerplate code for each Behaviour.
-The `run()` implementation simply needs to call `getActivity()` and perform the desired action on the retured activity (after doing a null check).
+If the provided implementations are not sufficient, the interface can be directly implemented or the `IntroButton.BehaviourAdapter` class can be extended.

 ### SelectionIndicator
 In the centre of the navigation bar within each IntroActivity is a SelectionIndicator.
 This is a visual element which displays the user's current progress through the introduction.
 The IntroActivity class provides methods for setting a new indicator, or modifying the existing one.
 SelectionIndicator itself is an interface, therfore custom indicators can be used.
 By default, a [DotIndicator](library/src/main/java/com/matthewtamlin/sliding_intro_screen_library/indicators/DotIndicator.java) is used, as shown in the above example image.